 Monument provides a medical solution to a medical issue, include options for FDA-approved medications to help you change your drinking.
 All treatment plans start with a pre-screener survey to learn more about you and a video call with a physician.

 After enrolling in a Monument treatment plan, whether it's Total Care with Weekly Therapy or Physician Care, you'll be matched with a licensed physician.
 Based on an initial video call with your physician, they may prescribe either Naltrexone or Disulfiram based on your medical history and personal goals and preferences.
-Then, pending a prescription, your medication will be delivered to your door via our online pharmacy partner, Truepill.
+Then, pending a prescription, your medication will be sent to your pharmacy of choice.
+As a default, we will send your prescription to Amazon Pharmacy, which delivers your medication right to your door.
+If you’d prefer to send your prescription to another pharmacy, you can do so by updating your preferences here.
 The cost of medication is not included in your plan, but may be covered by your medical insurance.
 On average, 30 days of daily medication is under $40 per month without insurance and is a fraction of the cost with insurance coverage.

 Here's more about the medication options, including important safety information:

 Naltrexone helps combat cravings for alcohol while also blocking the rewarding aspects of drinking.
 This occurs because when naltrexone is present in the brain, alcohol cannot stimulate the release of dopamine.
 Naltrexone is an FDA-approved medication for those looking to reduce the amount of alcohol but also a medication to stop drinking alcohol altogether.